-Below are the frequently asked questions regarding Talis Aspire Reading Lists rollover.
-If you have questions on rolling over in Talis Aspire Digitised Content, please see the Rollover FAQs - Talis Aspire Digitised Content support article.
+Below are the frequently asked questions regarding Talis Aspire Reading Lists (TARL) rollover.
+If you have questions on rolling over in Talis Aspire Digitised Content (TADC), please see the Rollover FAQs - Talis Aspire Digitised Content support article.

 Q - How long will the rollover take?

 A - When configured to create new lists in draft-only mode, the bulk rollover process is tuned to process around 1000 lists per hour.
 This is reduced to approximately 500 lists per hour when creating and publishing new lists.